tyrantdavis/support-vector-machine-regression/README.md

 - data/cali_house_data.pickle

 ## Project Goals
-The goal is to assess the taxonomic classifications of plants while also teaching students about the different elements that can influence these predictions.
+The goal is to analyze California housing data particularly around various attributes for the homes observed in the area and their prices while also teaching students about the different elements that can influence these predictions.
 Additionally, another aim is to evaluate how well a Logistic Regression model performs in classification compared to the predictive abilities of a Support-Vector Machine regression model.

 Several questions will be asked: